-The festival is a collaboration of venues which show films in the town, Lansdown Hall, Open House, the Subscription Rooms and Atelier, along with the Prince Albert, the Vue Cinema, and The Electric Cinema in Wotton Under Edge.
+Stroud Film Festival is a collaboration between venues and organisations which show films in the town, Lansdown Hall, Good on Paper, Atelier and the Museum in the Park, along with The Prince Albert, the Vue Cinema, and The Electric Cinema in Wotton Under Edge.
+For the first time in 2018, festival events will be screened at Stroud’s latest venue, the Marshall Rooms.

 The festival greatly appreciates the support it has received from Stroud Town Council and the South West West Midlands Hub, part of the BFI’s Film Audience Network.